Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 Distractions From Infotainment Systems

 Infotainment systems in cars make traveling easier.
-They’re designed in a really simple way to avoid distractions.
+Theyโ€™re designed in a really simple way to avoid distractions.
 Nonetheless, they can still distract drivers.
-Adjusting the radio or changing a podcast while driving on a busy street can cause you to look away from the road.
+Adjusting the radio or changing a podcast while driving on a busy street can cause you to take your eyes off the road.
 Consequently, you might fail to notice obstructions or incoming traffic, leading to accidents.
-Excessive focus on the car’s technology, whether using a touchscreen or voice commands, can also result in collisions.
+An excessive focus on the carโ€™s technology, whether using a touchscreen or voice commands, can also lead to collisions.

-Vehicle Safety Systems Struggle To “See” In Bad Weather
+Vehicle Safety Systems Struggle To โ€œSeeโ€ In Bad Weather

-California’s reputation for sunshine can lull drivers into a false sense of security.
+Californiaโ€™s reputation for sunshine can lull drivers into a false sense of security.
 While rain, fog, and thunderstorms are less frequent, they can still pose a significant threat when they do occur.
 These unpredictable weather events can quickly change road conditions.
 For example, rain makes the pavement slippery, reducing traction and increasing stopping distances.

-You might be tempted to rely on your car’s safety features in these challenging conditions.
+You might be tempted to rely on your carโ€™s safety features in these challenging conditions.
 Unfortunately, they may not function optimally during the storm.

-AAA’s research indicates that AEBs may decrease performance in wet weather conditions.
-Researchers found out that at a speed of only 35 mph, this technology failed one out of three times when tested using various simulated weather conditions.
+AAAโ€™s research indicates that AEBs may decrease performance in wet weather conditions.
+Researchers found that at a speed of only 35 mph, this technology failed one out of three times when tested using various simulated weather conditions.
 This study raises concerns about driver liability if the technology does not activate emergency braking to reduce the impact.

-Additionally, the same study disclosed that lane assistance might also not work during a heavy downpour.
-AAA’s analysis showed these devices failed 69% of the time when tested in the rain.
+Additionally, the same study revealed that lane assistance may also fail during a heavy downpour.
+AAAโ€™s analysis showed these devices failed 69% of the time when tested in the rain.

 Despite the high expectations for car safety technologies, manufacturers have yet to address several significant limitations, particularly concerning adverse weather conditions.
 The failure to conduct thorough testing of these systems in bad weather, coupled with the absence of alternative programming or settings for rain, could result in catastrophic accidents.
-In such cases, victims may have a claim against the vehicle’s manufacturer.
+In such cases, victims may have a claim against the vehicleโ€™s manufacturer.

-Given these limitations, it’s still essential for drivers to remain focused on the road.
-Remember, drivers know better than automatic systems.
+Given these limitations, itโ€™s still essential for drivers to remain focused on the road.
+Remember, drivers must remain vigilant and not rely too heavily on these automatic systems.

 Who Is Liable For System Failures Or Errors On My Vehicle?

-In that case, your car accident attorney will collect any evidence that proves that it was their mistake that caused the accident.
-For example, your car’s electronic control module can help find system errors and show that you weren’t at fault.
-This technology can also help ensure that liable parties are held accountable.
+Your car accident attorney can collect evidence to establish the cause of the accident and assess who may be held liable.
+For example, your carโ€™s electronic control module may reveal system errors and show that you werenโ€™t at fault.
+This information can help support an argument that other parties could be held accountable.

 Should I Hire A Lawyer For My Car Accident?

 The law does not require you to hire an attorney after a car accident.
-However, if you are seeking compensation, working with an established car accident lawyer can be beneficial.
+However, if you are seeking compensation, working with a car accident lawyer can be beneficial.
 Many victims of car accidents choose to seek legal counsel and representation so that they can focus on their health and recovery while also pursuing legal action.
-The benefits don’t just stop there.
+The benefits donโ€™t just stop there.
 When you hire an attorney for your car accident case, they will:

-• Help you file a claim or initiate a lawsuit
+• Help you file a claim or initiate a lawsuit.

-• Negotiate for the maximum settlement
+• Negotiate for a fair settlement.

-• Communicate with all involved parties, including insurance companies
+• Communicate with all involved parties, including insurance companies.

 How Can I Find A Good Car Accident Lawyer?